 So, the goal should never be to do what I like to call “pitch and pray”; the goal should be to start off as a self-published author (being completely different and much more honorable than using a vanity press), and learn how to market yourself to the point where you develop a loyal following on your own, in such a way that puts you on the radar, and makes publishers come to you.

 How To Market Your Book

 Well, that’s what you’re reading this blog for, is it not?
-By following this blog by clicking here to like us on Facebook or follow us on Twitter, you’ll continually receive updates on posts that’ll teach you how to do just that.
+By following this blog by clicking here to like Mike on Facebook or follow him on Twitter, you’ll continually receive updates on posts that’ll teach you how to do just that.
 By all means, explore the website and see what other gems you can read.